 Step 5: Write on a Positive Note

 Bring positive vibes in writing the whole job reference letter.
 As much as possible, prevent being too braggy about your candidate and don’t use condescending words that can offend the recipient.
 Thus, getting to know the employer is a wise approach as that helps you learn what needs to be said and not said in the document.
-Besides the candidate’s outstanding technical skills, you can also mention their good moral character and behavior.
+Besides the candidate’s outstanding technical skills, you can also mention their good moral character and behavior plan.

 Step 6: Make It Short and Simple